 - Receiver Module

-- 5 Wheel Sensors (including Full Size Spare Tire)
+- 4 Tire Pressure Monitoring Sensors

 - Tire Pressure Monitoring Telltale Light

-The system will consist of tire pressure monitoring sensors attached to each wheel through the valve stem mounting hole, a central receiver module and a "Tire Pressure Monitoring Telltale Light."
-A sensor is located in the spare wheel if the vehicle is equipped with a matching full size spare wheel and tire assembly.
+A tire pressure monitoring sensor is located in the spare wheel if the vehicle is equipped with a matching full size spare wheel and tire assembly.
+The matching full size spare tire can be used in place of any of the four road tires.